-Willie Geist, Boyd McDonnell lampoon the get-rich-quick schemes with the 'Dollar Bills'
+Willie Geist, Boyd McDonnell lampoon the get-rich-quick schemes through the idiotic money advice hawked by their faux financial gurus, the ‘Dollar Bills’

 Are you ready to be rich?
 Really rich?
 Archipelago-owning, influence-buying, Kardashian-dating rich?